Can Cognizant Technology Solutions Corporation (CTSH) Remain Competitive?

-Cognizant Technology Solutions Corporation (NASDAQ:CTSH) went up by 1.63% from its latest closing price compared to the recent 1-year high of $92.03.
-The company’s stock price has collected 3.18% of gains in the last five trading sessions.
+Cognizant Technology Solutions Corporation (NASDAQ:CTSH) went up by 3.27% from its latest closing price compared to the recent 1-year high of $92.44.
+The company’s stock price has collected -0.12% of loss in the last five trading sessions.

 Is It Worth Investing in Cognizant Technology Solutions Corporation (NASDAQ :CTSH) Right Now?